LogoRead Frog

 • DATABASE_URL: Complete URL to connect to the Postgres database.
 If using Supabase from step 2.1, fill in DB URL obtained in that step.

 • PUBLIC_REPO_GITHUB_TOKEN: For displaying Github starred count.
-Set up with some random values is fine.
+(Optional)

 Example <project_root>/apps/website/.env.local: